Balancing Fun and Support: Designing Meaningful STR Experiences

 Fact: no two people are alike.

 What energises one person might absolutely drain someone else.
 Some love loud music and dancing; others would prefer a puzzle and some peace.
-Cookie-cutter plans just don’t cut it — especially in Short Term Accommodation (STA/Respite) settings.
+Cookie-cutter plans just don’t cut it — especially in Short Term Respite (STR) settings.

 To keep STA/Respite meaningful: